 Structural Damage

-- Support beams and joists – Can compromise the integrity of floors, walls, and ceilings.
+- Support beams and joists, which could compromise the stability of floors and walls.

-- Roofing materials – This can lead to leaks and water damage.
+- Roofing materials, causing leaks and potential water damage.

 Financial Consequences